paulproteus/dirtbike/DEVELOP.rst

 set the environment variable ``DIRTBIKE_DEBUG_SESSIONS`` to any non-empty value.
 The session ids will be printed, and it's up to you to end them explicitly.
 Note that multiple new, randomly named sessions may be created.
-You can destroy them all all quickly with ``schroot -e --all-sessions``.
+You can destroy them all quickly with ``schroot -e --all-sessions``.